 - participated or assisted in any process pursuant to this Policy otherwise than in good faith,

-the corrective actions to be taken against that Person shall be determined by the Board Chairman, which may include, disciplinary measures, formal warning or reprimand, demotion, suspension or termination of employment or services with WZ or monetary or other forms of punishment.
+the corrective actions to be taken against that Person shall be determined by the Chairman of the Board, which may include, disciplinary measures, formal warning or reprimand, demotion, suspension or termination of employment or services with WZS or monetary or other forms of punishment.

 Protection under this Policy